aregsar/DotNetCore/README.md

-#Openhouse - a sample project skelleton for ASP.NET CORE 1.0 projects
+#Openhouse - a sample project skeleton for ASP.NET CORE 1.0 projects

 for installing asp.net core 1.0 rc1 on windows see:

 https://docs.asp.net/en/latest/getting-started/installing-on-windows.html

-#Instructions for Running asp.net core 1.0 rc1 on OSX
+#Instructions for running asp.net core 1.0 rc1 on OSX

 If you like to run the project on a Mac OS here is setup instructions that I used on my machine